 7. Start new rituals.

 Github has a neat tradition where employees write about major accomplishments on a #toasts forum on the company’s internal network, and co-workers post selfies toasting these successes.
-(Hear about it in this talk, at about 15:45, by a Github designer on how Github’s culture embraces remote staffers.)
 With only a few remote workers at my company, we don’t have anything as established as this, although the home office did set up a live feed of our 1st Annual Shuffleboard Championship so remote workers could cheer on colleagues — but I’m thinking about what I can implement.